You are here

 - You must choose 3 Higher Level (HL) subjects and 3 Standard Level (SL) subjects.

-- If you choose an A-"self-taught" language, please indicate (on the dotted line) the language that you intend to study.
-This option needs to be taken if English or Danish is not the best/native language!
+- If you choose an A-"self-taught" SL language, please indicate (on the dotted line) the language that you intend to study.
+This option MUST be taken if English or Danish is not the best/native language and thus cannot be chosen as "native" A-language.

 - The school may ask applicants to change their subject choices if a subject/level cannot be established because too few applicants have chosen it (=disclaimer).
 In the case of late applications, some subject options may not be available any longer as the courses are filled up.